Macrometacorp/docs/docs/cep/enriching-data/enrich-data-with-collection.md

         CREATE SINK EnrichedTrasanctionStream WITH (type='stream', stream='EnrichedTrasanctionStream', map.type='json') (userId long, userName string, transactionAmount double, location string);
         ```

+### Query to Enrich Data

-8. Then define the query for a stream to join the stream and the table, and handle the result as required.
+3. Then define the query for a stream to join the stream and the table, and handle the result as required.
     1. Add the `from` clause as follows with the `join` keyword to join the table and the stream.

         ```sql